 R. L. Stevenson Elementary School

-- R. L. Stevenson Elementary School's student population of 596 students has stayed relatively flat over five school years.
+- R. L. Stevenson Elementary School's student population of 605 students has grown by 5% over five school years.

 |Grades Offered||Grades Kindergarten-5|